ropensci-archive/rorcid/README.md

 The package now works with the `v2.1` ORCID API now.
 It's too complicated to allow users to work with different versions of the API, so it's hard-coded to `v2.1`.

-## Computing evironments without browsers
+## Computing environments without browsers

 One pitfall is when you are using `rorcid` on a server, and you're ssh'ed in, so that there's no way to open a browser to do the OAuth browser